||Little more than an Arizona desert frontier settlement just a century ago,

 The Scottsdale Fashion Square, with some 240 shops, is an enormous,

-south of the Fashion Square, 5th Avenue curves northeast from Indian
+mall, and just south of it, 5th Avenue takes you northeast from Indian

 Road up to Scottsdale Road, lined with clothiers, jewelers, and